DataBiosphere/cgp-deployment/README.md

 This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](https://commons.ucsc-cgp.org/)
 Computational Genomics Platform for AWS and GCP.
 It uses, supports, and drives development of several key GA4GH APIs and open source projects.
-In many ways it is the generalization of the [PCAWG](https://dcc.icgc.org/pcawg) cloud infrastructure developed for that project and a potential reference implementation for the [NIH Commons](https://datascience.nih.gov/commons) concept.
+In many ways it is a generalization of the cloud infrastructure developed for [PCAWG](https://dcc.icgc.org/pcawg) and will serve as a potential reference implementation for the [NIH Commons](https://datascience.nih.gov/commons) concept.
 It is currently being used in the NIH Data Commons Pilot and NHLBI Data STAGE programs.

 ## Components